Credit Card Icon

 Finding Providers: How to Locate Medicaid-Approved Eye Exam Services

-To locate eye exam services approved by the program, we understand that patients may feel uncertain about where to start.
-You can begin by visiting your state’s healthcare website, which often features a directory of participating providers.
+To locate Medicaid-approved eye exam services, we understand that patients may feel uncertain about where to start.
+You can begin by visiting your state’s Medicaid website, which often features a directory of participating providers.
 Additionally, reaching out to nearby eye care centers, like Northwest Eye, can provide you with valuable information on whether they accept government assistance and the services they offer.

 At Northwest Eye, we emphasize the importance of recognizing common eye symptoms, such as blurred vision, which can indicate conditions like cataracts, diabetic retinopathy, dry eyes, and macular degeneration.
 It’s common to feel apprehensive about these symptoms, but seeking a professional diagnosis from our experienced eye care professionals is crucial for ensuring appropriate treatment.